 - Classic vegan caesar with avocado & chickpeas

-5. Subscribe to a local veg box
+5. Subscribe to a local veg box or meal service

 If you want to force yourself to incorporate more fruits and veggies into your diet, and maybe push the boundary on your comfort zone just a little, then I’d highly recommend subscribing to a supermarket or (better if you can) local veg box scheme.